walkerke/geog30323/syllabus.md

 Yau, Nathan (2013).  _Data Points: Visualization that Means Something_.
 Indianapolis, IN: Wiley.
 This book is available for free as an e-book through the TCU Library.
 If you would like a hard copy, you can purchase it from Amazon relatively inexpensively: <http://www.amazon.com/Data-Points-Visualization-Means-Something/dp/111846219X>.

+Other course readings are freely available online:

+Waltenburg, Eric, and William McLauchlan: Chs.
+2-3 from _Exploratory Data Analysis: A Primer for Undergraduates_.
+Available at http://docs.lib.purdue.edu/cgi/viewcontent.cgi?article=1003&context=pspubs.

+Wickham, Hadley.
+Tidy Data.  _Journal of Statistical Software_ 59(10).
+Available at https://www.jstatsoft.org/index.php/jss/article/view/v059i10/v59i10.pdf.

+DiBiase, David.
+Chapter 1: Data and Information.
+In: _The Nature of Geographic Information_.
+Available at https://www.e-education.psu.edu/natureofgeoinfo/c1.html.

 ### Evaluation

-You will complete __three take-home examinations__, which collectively comprise __45 percent of your grade__.
+You will complete __three take-home examinations__, which collectively comprise __48 percent of your grade__.
 Each examination will be comprised of a structured set of homework problems that test you on the computing and analytical skills you've learned to that point in the course.
 Deliverables will be in the form of Jupyter Notebooks that show and describe the work you've done.
-Take-home exams will be due on __Sunday, October 18__; __Sunday, November 22__; and __Tuesday, December 15__, which is the day of our scheduled final exam.
-You'll receive the prompt for the take-home exam 2 weeks prior to the due date.
+Take-home exams will be due on __Sunday, October 16__; __Sunday, November 20__; and __Thursday, December 15__, which is the day of our scheduled final exam.
+You'll receive the prompt for the take-home exams 2 weeks prior to their due dates.

-You will also have 14 __weekly assignments__ which in total make up __42 percent of your grade__.
+You will also have 12 __weekly assignments__ which in total make up __36 percent of your grade__.
 Weekly assignments are assigned each Thursday, and due by the end of the day the following Thursday.
 You'll have devoted class time each week to work on the assignments.

-In-class tutorials and participation exercises will constitute the remaining __13 percent__ of your grade.
+In-class tutorials and participation exercises will constitute the remaining __16 percent__ of your grade.

 __The minimum percentages__ to achieve a specific grade are as follows: